yomorun/yomo/README.md

 ### Why YoMo

-- 全程基于QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP), 大幅提升了传输的稳定性和高通率
+- Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and 高通率 of data transmission
-- 自研的`yomo-codec`优化了数据解码性能.
+- A self-developed `yomo-codec` optimizes decoding performance.
 For more information, visit [its own repository](https://github.com/yomorun/yomo-codec) on GitHub.
-- 全程基于stream computing, which improves speed and accuracy when dealing with data handling and analysis, 并simplifies stream-based programming的复杂度
+- Based on stream computing, which improves speed and accuracy when dealing with data handling and analysis; simplifies the complexity of stream-oriented programming.

 ## Contributing

-First off, thank you for considering making a contribution.
+First off, thank you for considering making contributions.
 It's people like you that make YoMo better.
 There are many ways in which you can participate in the project, for example:

 - File a [bug report](https://github.com/yomorun/yomo/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
 Be sure to include information like what version of YoMo you are using, what your operating system is, and steps to recreate the bug.